cpouthier/ubuntu-k3s-minio-K10/README.md

 **Pre-requisites**

-This scripts has been tested on a Ubuntu 22.04, it may applies also on other operating system releases.
+This scripts has been tested on a Ubuntu 22.04, it may also apply for other operating system releases.

-ZFS needs to get unformatted disk space to create the proper storage pool.
+ZFS needs to get unformatted disk space to create the proper storage pool for Kasten.

 Run the script as su (sudo su):